As if we are not cynical and jaded enough, enter the latest trend in fake news: the “miracle survivor” story that turns out to be a lie.

 This question cuts to the core of religious faith, and has vexed philosophers and theologians for millennia.

 The first person to formally wrestle, as a rationalist, with the existence of the supernatural, was the Greek philosopher, Aristotle (384–322 BC).
-He believed that supernatural miracles defied reason, and that anything that defied reason was, by definition, impossible.
+He believed that supernatural miracles defied reason, and that anything which defied reason was, by definition, impossible.

 The great medieval Jewish philosopher and rabbi, Moses Maimonides (1135-1204), was an avid devotee of Aristotelian philosophy, and he went to great lengths to reconcile Aristotle’s views with the numerous stories of supernatural events in the Torah — not always very convincingly, it must be said.

 My own ancestor, Rabbi Judah Loew (1520-1609), the “Maharal of Prague,” offered a compelling theological compromise to reconcile Aristotle’s rationalism with numerous biblical occurrences of the supernatural.
-His theory is an intriguing alternative to the proposition in Abot.
+His theory is an intriguing alternative to the proposition in Avot.

 “Just as there is an order to nature,” Maharal wrote, “so too there is an order to the miraculous.”